+If Then

-If Then The outer packing is intact Go to Step 3.
+The outer packing is intact Go to Step 3.

 The outer packing is severely damaged or soaked Find out the cause and report it to the local Huawei office.
-The shockwatch label is red Stop unpacking the wooden crate, and then report it to the transportation company.

 Step 3 Check the type and quantity of the equipment in the cases according to the packing list.